-Then, if relief can't be found through elimination of allergen exposure, you'll have to help manage your pet's symptoms.
-Steroids, skin soothing and anti-microbial shampoos, antihistamines, and fatty acid therapy are common treatments.
+Then, if relief can't be found through the elimination of allergen exposure, you'll have to help manage your pet's symptoms.
+Steroids, skin-soothing and anti-microbial shampoos, antihistamines, and fatty acid therapy are common treatments.
 Immunotherapy is given for particularly troubling cases.

 Mange is a parasitic issue with one of two causes.